create3000/x_ite/docs/_posts/components/Navigation/Billboard.md

 ## Overview

 Billboard is a Grouping node that can contain most nodes.
-Content faces the user, rotating about the specified axis.
+Contained child geometry faces the user, rotating about the specified axis.
 Set axisOfRotation=0 0 0 to fully face the user's camera.

 The Billboard node belongs to the **Navigation** component and its default container field is *children.* It is available since X3D version 2.0 or later.